-People of course come to train in martial arts for various reasons.
-For some their main motivation may be to improve their health, or to get into shape, meeting new friends and so on.
+People come to train in martial arts for various reasons.
+For some their main motivation may be to improve their health, or compete.
 These are all worthy goals, but at the end of the day one should never lose sight of the fact, that it still remains MARTIAL arts training.
 As such, while training martial arts can be focused on achieving many different goals simultaneously, one should never lose sight, or be out of touch with the self-preservation aspect of what one trains.
-Sadly, there are very good examples of how what was once a self-preservation approach, has now become almost exclusively focused on sport: the world of Brazilian Jiu-Jitsu, and more generally grappling are some of these examples.

 I believe that everything I teach on the mat, must have the ability to be converted to the self-preservation arena.
-The way I teach my combat athletic base (often referred to as the ‘sport base’) always considers its application in real world interpersonal violence.
-This is a crucially important point.
-On any night if you came to my Academy you would see what on the outside may look like a boxing, kickboxing, MMA or Jiu-Jitsu class.
-But what you wont see unless you are in my classes, is that everything I am teaching, must have the ability to cross-over to self-preservation if need be.
+As such, the way I teach my combat athletic base (often referred to as the ‘sport base’) always considers its application in real world interpersonal violence.

 As such, as I developed my martial arts programs, and continue to do so, it has been shaped by my desire to have those skill sets be applicable to the widest range of interpersonal conflict experiences.
 Having students for example in Crazy Monkey Defense (and my other programs) from so many various professional backgrounds has made this goal even more crucial.

 There are key attributes in developing self-preservation skills that I believe can only be developed in what is often referred to as ‘combat sports’ and by extension through contact sparring.